 Will Willingly Split the Chores

 The Netherlands is socially progressive and strong advocates for gender equality.
 You will find both women and men cooking in the kitchen, going to work and splitting housework.
 I’m so happy about this because the Dutchie loves cleaning while I take a liking to vacuuming and concocting new recipes in the kitchen.
+This alone is one of the great reasons to date a Dutch guy.

 Gets Straight to the Point